alan-turing-institute/data-safe-haven/docs/roles/system_deployer/snippets/02_configuration.partial.md

   "dataAdminIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using to transfer sensitive data to/from the secure Azure storage area (if not specified then Turing IP addresses will be used).", "databases": "[Optional] A list of one or more database flavours from the following list ('MSSQL', 'PostgreSQL').
-For example ['MSSQL', 'PostgreSQL'] would deploy both an MS-SQL and a PostgreSQL database.", "deploymentIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using when deploying the SRE (if not specified then deployment commands from any IP address will be permitted).", "diskTypeDefault": "[Optional] Which disk type to use by default (see https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types for options).", "domain": "[Optional] The fully qualified domain name for the SRE.
-If not specified then <SRE ID>.<SHM domain> will be used.", "storageTypeDefault": "[Optional] Which storage account type to use by default (see https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).", "overrides": "[Optional, Advanced] Do not use this unless you know what you're doing!
+For example ['MSSQL', 'PostgreSQL'] would deploy both an MS-SQL and a PostgreSQL database.", "deploymentIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using when deploying the SRE (if not specified then deployment commands from any IP address will be permitted).", "domain": "[Optional] The fully qualified domain name for the SRE.
+If not specified then <SRE ID>.<SHM domain> will be used.", "overrides": "[Optional, Advanced] Do not use this unless you know what you're doing!
 If you want to override any of the default settings, you can do so by creating the same JSON structure that would be found in the final config file and nesting it under this entry.
 For example, to change the name of the Key Vault secret containing the MSSQL admin password, you could use something like: 'sre: { databases: { dbmssql: { adminPasswordSecretName: my-password-name } } }'"
 }
 ```